Lola06050907/probable-octo-winner/dossier/thirdpage.md

 ![Alt text](../pic/photo.jpg) `Picture of the book with title on the cover`

-Dom wrote a book, which was published on the 13th of August, this year.
-(You could also buy it at his own music festival, which took place two days prior.
+Dom published a book on the 13th of August 2024, with it being available for sales two days prior at his own music festival.
 More info via this link: [Bludfest](../dossier/secondpage.md)

 If you want more information on the artist click on this link: [Backtomainpage](../index.md)